s4nat/ivy/README.md

 ### Case 4
 This is similar to Case 2, where an incomplete request can trigger a re-request by the Client after a timeout.

-The likelihood of lost requests can be significantly reduced with more frequent syncing of the data with the Backup CM.

 ### Conclusion
 Overall, sequential consistency is still maintained as there is no case where a request which was ordered by the CM is re-ordered in the Backup CM.
 That means that _some_ total order of the request is always maintained.
+Furthermore, the likelihood of lost requests can be significantly reduced with more frequent syncing of the data with the Backup CM.